Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 sudo cmake --build . --target install
 ```

+Using the above example:

+- `CMAKE_INSTALL_PREFIX` - The install "prefix" will be `/usr`.

+- `CMAKE_INSTALL_LIBDIR` - The library directory will be `lib` (i.e. `/usr/lib`).

+  This may be the default anyways, but you may want to specify if CMake tries to install to `lib64` and if `lib64` is not desired.

+- `APP_CONFIG_DIRECTORY` - The config directory will be `/etc/clamav`.

+  *Note*: This absolute path is non-portable.

+- `DATABASE_DIRECTORY` - The database directory will be `/var/lib/clamav`.

+  *Note*: This absolute path is non-portable.

-> _Note_: Setting `ENABLE_JSON_SHARED=OFF` is preferred, but it will require json-c version 0.15 or newer.
+> _Tip_: Setting `ENABLE_JSON_SHARED=OFF` is preferred, but it will require json-c version 0.15 or newer unless you build json-c yourself with custom options.
 If json-c 0.15+ is not available to you, you may omit the option and just use the json-c shared library.
 But be warned that downstream applications which use `libclamav.so` may crash if they also use a different JSON library.

+Some other popular configuration options include:

+- `CMAKE_INSTALL_DOCDIR` - Specify exact documentation subdirectory, relative to the install prefix.
+The default may vary depending on your system and how you install CMake.

+  E.g., `-D CMAKE_INSTALL_DOCDIR=share/doc/packages/clamav`

+- `CMAKE_SKIP_RPATH` - If enabled, no RPATH is built into anything.
+This may be required when building packages for some Linux distributions.
+See the [CMake wiki](https://gitlab.kitware.com/cmake/community/-/wikis/doc/cmake/RPATH-handling) for more detail about CMake's RPATH handling.

+  E.g., `-D CMAKE_SKIP_RPATH=ON`

+Please see the [CMake documentation](https://cmake.org/cmake/help/latest/command/install.html#installing-files) for more instructions on how to customize the install paths.

 ### A Build for Development